We may receive compensation when you click on links to products from our partners.

 Identify problems people face, and help to provide and clarify solutions

-Perhaps the number one role of any business – and the number one reason why there is such a thing as businesses in the first place – is to identify the problems people face over the course of their everyday lives, and to help provide and clarify solutions for them.
+Arguably, the primary role of any business, and indeed the reason businesses exist in the first place, is to discern the problems individuals encounter in their daily lives and to help deliver and clarify solutions for them.

 Try a new spin on something